 - Regular sleep and wake times

-- Creating a calm nighttime environment
+- A calm, low-stimulation nighttime environment

 Choosing Form Without Considering Lifestyle